LuluLogics/LuluLogics/README.md

 - 👯 I’m looking to collaborate on **future projects**

-- 👨‍💻 All of my projects are available at [here](https://github.com/LuluLogics?tab=repositories)
+- 👨‍💻 All of my projects are available [here](https://github.com/LuluLogics?tab=repositories)

 - 💬 Ask me about **Anything**